SunannnSun/damm/README.md

 - ~~parse parameters for option 0, 1, 2~~
 - need to check the effects of kappa on clustering results
 - ~~verify split/merge proposal~~
-- makse sure the plot description fit the selected option
+- ~~makse sure the plot description fit the selected option~~ (PC-GMM not integrated yet, required manual input)
 - ~~collapsed sample? (already implemented)~~ (inactive method has been hidden)

-8/15 Rebuttal Submission
+8/15 (Rebuttal Submission)
 - ~~Started a new branch named module intended to design the damm as a module-only package and can only be imported and used in damm-lpv-ds environment where loading tools are located~~
 - ~~if i can circumvent using a csv writer and directly pass the input DATA to c++~~
 - ~~need to include a full covariance passed to c++ to allow for clustering in full dimension~~